CITS4401 Software Requirements and Design

 |Semester 1||UWA (Perth)||Face to face|

 - Requirements and design are important phases of software development because errors or misunderstandings of software requirements or designs are expensive to correct during later stages and may lead to project failure.
 This unit introduces the theory and practice of software requirements and design.
-It aims to equip graduates of the Master of Professional Engineering in the Software Engineering specialisation with the ability to select, evaluate and apply appropriate requirements and design techniques for software projects.
-The content comprises (1) requirements engineering—elicitation, analysis, specification, documentation and evolution; (2) software design—using formal rationale to document design decisions, design constraints including reliability, availability and maintainability; (3) software architectures—monolithic, distributed, client/server and event driven; and (4) design patterns—observer, abstract factory, adapter, bridge and facade.
+The content comprises (1) requirements engineering (2) software design (3) software architectures; and (4) design patterns and idioms.

-- Indicative assessments in this unit are as follows: (1) research essay; (2) practical design assignment and reflective report; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) regular workshop exercises; (2) requirements and design assignment; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.